 - Record 30 seconds of room tone before speaking.
 This is a clean sample of your room’s ambient noise, useful as a reference for any noise reduction applied in post

 That seventh step costs 30 seconds and gives your editor or post-production team a clean noise profile to work from.
-Claricast’s audio tips guide flags room tone capture as one of the most consistently skipped steps by hosts recording without a production team, and one of the most useful when problems appear later.
+Claricast’s audio tips guide flags room tone capture as one of the consistently skipped steps by hosts recording without a production team, and one of the most useful when problems appear later.

 Professional audio is a baseline requirement for a finance podcast.
 The executives, institutional clients, and senior prospects you’re trying to reach make fast judgments about credibility.
 Clean audio signals preparation and professionalism.
 Noisy, echoing, or distorted audio signals the opposite.
 The podcast recording tips above are not complicated.
 They are consistent.
-Apply them before every session and your recording quality will reflect the standard your business is built on.
+Apply them before every session, and your recording quality will reflect the standard your business is built on.

 If you want professional audio quality without managing the technical production yourself, The Podcast Consultant works exclusively with B2B finance companies to handle exactly that, from recording setup guidance to done-for-you post-production.
 Book a discovery call.